John Newland Maffitt (privateer): Confederate States Navy service

 Maffitt was promoted to the rank of Commander in May 1863 "for gallant and meritorious conduct in command of the steam sloop Florida."
 Ill health due to the lingering effects of yellow fever forced him to relinquish command of Florida at Brest, France on February 12, 1864.

 In the summer of 1864, after returning to the Confederate States, Maffit was given command of the ironclad ram CSS Albemarle.
 Under Maffit's command, Albemarle dominated the Roanoke River and the approaches to Plymouth, North Carolina throughout the summer.
 In September, he was given command of the blockade runner CSS Owl.
 On October 3, Owl escaped to sea from Wilmington; the blockaders wounded her captain and several crewmen but 9 shots failed to stop them, and Owl arrived in Bermuda on October 24 with a large and valuable cargo of cotton.
 Maffit made several more successful runs through the Union blockade in Owl before the war ended.

 During his service to the Confederacy, Maffitt repeatedly ran the blockade to carry needed supplies and captured and destroyed more than seventy prizes worth $10 to $15 million.
+Maffitt recognized the importance of a strong navy, for as he said, "The grand mistake of the South was neglecting her navy".